mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ```

 The `-n` flag is needed to disable AutoPrint
-since the `sed` script decides when to output PatSpace.
+since the `sed` script decides when to output the pattern space.

 Suppose we have files containing paragraphs
 that are separated by lines that are